itsina96/Todo-List/README.md

 <h4>Next tasks</h4>

 - [x] Add animation to clear button
-- [ ] Add task remaining counter
-- [ ] text-transform and checkbox when clicked on lists
+- [x] text-transform and checkbox when list is clicked
-- [ ] Add transition for text placeholder in CSS
+- [x] Add transition for text placeholder in CSS
 - [x] Hide filter function